GOP senators tear into Biden national security adviser for calling Nord Stream 2 AG a 'Swiss' company

 RICHARD GRENELL BLASTS POLITICO’S TOOSI AS ‘DEMOCRAT ACTIVIST’ IN TWITTER BATTLE OVER RUSSIA PIPELINE

-Senator Ron Johnson of Wisconsin. blasted the Biden administration as working to cover up the "obvious truth" about Nord Stream 2 AG's real parent company.
+Senator Ron Johnson of Wisconsin blasted the Biden administration as working to cover up the "obvious truth" about Nord Stream 2 AG's real parent company.

 "The Nord Stream 2 website notes that the company is owned by Gazprom, which is majority Russian state-owned," Johnson said on Tuesday.
 "With support from their mouthpieces in the media, this obvious truth will be covered up by the Biden administration unwilling to admit its weakness dealing with Putin."